ralphv/gallifrey-rules/docusaurus/docs/getting-started/the-modules.md

 4. You have to implement the Interface for your particular module.

 All interface will require at least providing the module name via `getModuleName()` method.
+Note that if you don't provide it, it will **automatically be provided by the engine and will default to the class name**.
-The default naming pattern validation will force this to be all lower letters with `-` as seperator.
-Also know as [kebab-case](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#kebab-.case) You can also modify the naming convention patters.
+The default naming pattern validation will force this to be either [kebab-case](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#kebab-.case) OR [PascalCase](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#pascal-case).
+You can also modify the naming convention patters.
 [Learn more](/docs/advanced/environment-variables#gr_module_name_pattern).

 ---